XiaoTaoWang/Best-Labs-of-3D-Genome/README.rst

 Another important factor I think we should consider is the research funding a PI has.
-There are NSF(National Science Foundation)/NIH(National Institutes of Health)/ERC(European Research Council) records I collected for several PIs.
+There are NSF(National Science Foundation)/NIH(National Institutes of Health)/ERC(European Research Council) records I collected for several PIs under the folder ``Data/research-funding``.
 Hope this can help you.

 Website and contact information
 ===============================